Sarajevo: Olympics (and aftermath) of Contrasts (Sarajevo and Me – addendum two)

 However, once Slovenia made the first move and Croatia followed soon thereafter, the end of Yugoslavia was imminent and, just more than nine months later, the JNA, aided by Bosnian-Serb paramilitary forces began the Siege of Sarajevo on 5 April 1992.

-Occupying much of the high ground, the JNA used Olympic venues such as the Bobsleigh track
+Occupying much of the high ground, the JNA used Olympic venues such as the Bobsleigh track as artillery launch points.

-(From Business Insider By Dado Ruvic/Reuters)
+[Photo from Business Insider By Dado Ruvic/Reuter)].

-as artillery launch points.
 Some venues such as Zetra Hall, where Torvill and Dean scored their perfect 10s and Scott Hamilton captured his Olympic gold medal, were flattened.
-The Zetra Ice Rink where Dan Jansen and Bonnie Blair made their Olympic debuts became a makeshift vegetable garden
+The Zetra Ice Rink where Dan Jansen and Bonnie Blair made their Olympic debuts became a makeshift vegetable garden and Koševo City Stadium (which has since been rebuilt), because there was no other place to bury victims of the siege and because the wood from the seats could be used to construct coffins, became a makeshift morgue and cemetery.

-(From Business Insider By Dado Ruvic/Reuters)
+[Photo from Business Insider By Dado Ruvic/Reuters.]

 So many of Sarajevo’s venues had become not simply ruin porn but war ravaged ruin porn.

-Although I’ve written about my fondness for visiting cemeteries, after my interaction with the people of Sarajevo, this was one cemetery,
+Although I’ve written about my fondness for visiting cemeteries, after my interaction with the people of Sarajevo, this was one cemetery I couldn’t bring myself to visit.

-This entry was posted in Olympic Host Cities and Me.
+This entry was posted in Olympic Host Cities & Me.
 Bookmark the permalink.

 Leave a Reply